-Hans (Otto Jespersen) is the real stand out to the point that I can beleive this guy actually hunts trolls for fun, he builds the tension that otherwise wouldn’t be there if it was left to the main characters to find things out by themselves.
+Hans (Otto Jespersen) is the real stand out to the point that I can believe this guy actually hunts trolls for fun, he builds the tension that otherwise wouldn’t be there if it was left to the main characters to find things out by themselves.

 4. The Lost Coast Tapes

-Much like Troll Hunter it follows the story of a bunch of film makers who are paying to see a guy who claims to have the body of a Bigfoot, the way it worked well was the more the filmakers were convinced that the guy was playing a trick on them the more I started to believe this was the case.
+Much like Troll Hunter it follows the story of a bunch of film makers who are paying to see a guy who claims to have the body of a Bigfoot, the way it worked well was the more the filmmakers were convinced that the guy was playing a trick on them the more I started to believe this was the case.

 The strength of this movie should of laid in the fact that people do search for Bigfoot, there are claims of photos and films of Bigfoot but they passed over this quite quick for me.

-The downside of this movie are the unintentional/intentional comdey characters, sure they looked scared when things come on top but during the build up you were kind of praying for them to get eaten!
+The downside of this movie are the unintentional/intentional comedy characters, sure they looked scared when things come on top but during the build up you were kind of praying for them to get eaten!